kendarorg/HttpAnsweringMachine/docs/plugins/java.md

 "target/classes/lib" directory from which the "copy-jar-dependencies-to-target" will take the data and where you could find the real dependencies.

-    IMPORTANT
+<u>**IMPORTANT**

 You should copy all dependencies, even the tranisitive ones, in the example pom is even included the "asm-5.0.4.jar" that was not identified as a direct dependency.
-Do some run to check what is needed
+Do some run to check what is needed</u>

 The jar and the dependencies should be placed into the [libs directory](../basic.md)